Truth about God

 - John 16:13, 14 – The comforter, who is this verse talking about?

-- 1 John 5:20 - Who is the true God in this verse.
+- 1 John 5:20 – What is the truth about God in this verse.
 Looking at this verse we see the true God has a son.
-So he must be a father, not a Trinity.
+So he must be a father, not a Trinity

 - 2 Corinthians 13:14 – This verse talks about God, Christ and the holy spirit.
 Only one being is referred to as God in this verse.